Reading time: 5 minutes

 — by Dr. Sandip Roy.

-1. They are merely vain or self-absorbed — not always so.
+- All of them are egoistic and self-absorbed — not always so.

-2. They cannot form genuine attachments — not always so.
+- They can’t have genuine relationships with others — not always so.

-3. They have no capacity for self-reflection or change — not always so.
+- They don’t have any capacity for empathy or change — not always so.

 Survival-Based Choices To Automatic Narcissistic Habits

-This normal child may have had caretakers, guardians, or parents with narcissistic traits.
-The child may have developed some coping strategies to safeguard their physical and mental security:
+This child may have had narcissistic caregivers, guardians, or parents.
+To cope with them, the child may have developed some strategies to guard their physical and mental security.

 As the brain matured, these behaviors and thought processes may have become deeply embedded in the brain’s network.
 What started as adaptive behavior eventually became a fixed part of the brain’s structure.